ccbogel/QualCoder/README.md

 6. Install the needed Python modules.

-`pip install chardet ebooklib ply openpyxl pandas pdfminer pyqt6 pillow pdfminer.six plotly pydub python-vlc rispy six SpeechRecognition`
+`pip install chardet diff-match-patch ebooklib ply openpyxl pandas pdfminer pyqt6 pillow pdfminer.six plotly pydub python-vlc rispy six SpeechRecognition`

 7. You must be in the QualCoder-master folder (Or the main release folder if using a release. e.g. QualCoder-3.5 folder).
 Install QualCoder, and type the following, the dot is important: